snigdhabanda/snigdha/technical.markdown

 Q: How do you prevent degrading microservices from crashing the central router responsible for shuttling user data to and from the app?

-A: Extended existing rate limiting libraries and implemented this feature in the central routing microservice owned by my team to throttle traffic from degrading services and prevent a total system failure.
+A: Extended existing rate limiting libraries and implemented this feature in the central routing microservice owned by my team to throttle traffic from degrading services and prevent total system failure.
 Java/Kotlin, LaunchDarkly, microservice library frameworks.

 </details>